Natalie Mera Ford, Ph.D.

-My classes are interactive seminars (with occasional short, interactive lectures) that focus on developing skills in critical reading, thinking, and writing.
-I encourage and expect students to contribute actively by raising questions, sharing insights and research, composing in-class reflections, participating in group and pair work, providing peer feedback, revising, and presenting.
-There are numerous informal writing assignments as well as the formal papers; these writings include creative and analytical responses to readings and to some visual media.
-The classroom atmosphere I aim to cultivate is open, respectful, and engaging.
+My classes are primarily interactive seminars that focus on developing skills in critical reading, thinking, and writing.
+I encourage and expect students to contribute actively by raising questions, sharing insights, conducting research, composing in-class reflections, and participating in group and pair work.
+Frequent informal writing assignments (creative and analytical) help students strengthen their voice, practice a range of rhetorical strategies, and generate material for formal papers.
+For the longer assignments, emphasis is placed on the process of writing, with whole-class discussion of student essays and peer feedback workshops providing opportunities to revise.
+The classroom atmosphere I cultivate is focused, respectful, and engaging.
 Come prepared, ready to be involved and challenged.

-Member of Modern Language Association, British Association for Victorian Studies, and Northeast Modern Language Association.
-Professional Tutor (Graduate/ESL Specialist) for SJU Writing Center, 2011-12.
-Have taught at Temple University (‘Dissent in America,’ ‘Introduction to Academic Discourse’), Grenoble École de Management, & University of York (‘Historical Approaches: Victorians,’ ‘Historical Approaches: American Literature to 1910,’ & Essay Composition).
-Also have Cambridge CELTA from International House Barcelona & extensive ESL teaching experience in Europe.
+Member of Modern Language Association, Victorians Institute, British Women Writers Association, British Association for Victorian Studies, and Northeast Modern Language Association.
+Professional Tutor (Graduate/ESL Specialist) for SJU Writing Center, 2011-13.
+Also taught at Temple University (‘Dissent in America,’ ‘Introduction to Academic Discourse’), Grenoble École de Management, & University of York (‘Historical Approaches: Victorians,’ ‘Historical Approaches: American Literature to 1910,’ & Essay Composition).
+Have Cambridge CELTA from International House Barcelona & extensive ESL teaching/consulting experience in Europe.

-• English 306 Dreams, Drugs, and Visions in Victorian Literature
+- English 306 Dreams, Drugs, and Visions: Trancelike States in Victorian Literature

 “‘The track of reverie’: Vision and Pathology in Shirley and Villette.”
 Brontë Studies 36.2 (2011): 141-51.

-Poems published in U.S. and U.K. literary journals, including Philadelphia Stories, Agenda Broadsheet, Obsessed with Pipework, Aesthetica, Animus, & Dreamcatcher
+Poems published in US & UK literary journals, including Schuylkill Valley Journal, Philadelphia Stories, Agenda Broadsheet, Obsessed with Pipework, Aesthetica, & Dreamcatcher (2002-2013).

-“The Marriage of Gendered Minds: Uniting Dichotomies in British Psychology and Literature, 1790-1860.”
-Northeast Modern Language Association.
+“The Marriage of Gendered Minds in British Psychology and Literature, 1760-1860.”
+44th Convention of Northeast Modern Language Association.
 Boston, MA.
 2013.

-“The Place of Literature in 19th-Century British Psychiatry: Henry Holland’s Chapters of Mental Physiology.”
+“Placing Literature in 19th-Century British Psychiatry: Henry Holland’s Chapters of Mental Physiology.”
 Mid-Atlantic Conference on British Studies.
-Penn State U at Abington.
+Penn State University at Abington, PA.
 2012.

 “From Reverie to Nightmare: Mary Shelley’s Introduction to Frankenstein.”
 38th Convention of Northeast Modern Language Association.
 Baltimore, MD.
 2007.

 “Birthing Ideas: The Generative Stage of Reverie in Bulwer Lytton’s Caxtoniana.”
 19th-Century Reproduction.
-Dept. of English, Temple U. 2007.
+Temple University, Philadelphia, PA.
+2007.

 “The Threat of Reverie: Emasculating the Regulated Mind.”
 Victorian Masculinities.
-U of Keele (with U of Birmingham).
+University of Keele (with University of Birmingham), Keele, UK.
 2006.